opendcs/opendcs/docs/source/start-decoding.rst

 |                    |                     | ih         |                                                         |
 +--------------------+---------------------+------------+---------------------------------------------------------+

-For the examplese below - copy one line and see how the decoding works.
+For the examples below - copy one line and see how the decoding works.
 A date and time format statement are not included in the script, therefor by default the date/time will show the latest hour and top of hour.